larryknaebelobsidian/kingdom/Proposition 164. This Kingdom ends the Gentile-domination..md

 >When He comes again, the time selected is also one in which this Gentile dominion shall be manifested in a vast confederation (Prop.
 160, etc.), and when, humanely speaking, the Church shall so experience its persecuting power that no hope for its continuance appears possible.
 >p.
 777 Vol. 2 Prop.
 164 Obs.
 8
-### No christian nation has ever existed among the Gentiles
+### No Christian nation has ever existed among the Gentiles
 >Obs: 9.
 It is a significant fact, fully attested by history, past and present, that no *Christian* nation has ever existed among the Gentiles.
 >p.
 778 Vol. 2 Prop.
 164 Obs.
 9
 ### No approval from God on any other government